With our understanding of what to expect in the sub-continent, we have put together some information and travel tips for your convenience.

 There are no compulsory inoculation requirements for entry into India.
 However, it is recommended to have current inoculations to protect against tetanus, hepatitis and typhoid.
 Please consult with your general practitioner for detailed advice.
 Providing you take some basic precautions, you should be able to stay healthy during your visit.
 Don’t drink tap water, unless it has been sterilized.
 Avoid raw foods such as salads and peeled fruits and if not used to spicy food, have a simple plain meal at the beginning of the journey to give your body time to adjust.
 To have a travel / health insurance is also advisable.

 Indian currency is the Rupee.
 Notes are printed in the denominations of Indian Rupee 1000, 500, 100, 50, 20, 10.
-Coins are minted in denominations of Rupee 5, 2 and 1, and 50 and 25 Paisa.
 Exchange rates vary from time to time and banks and hotels provide fixed exchange rates for convenient conversion.
 All major credit cards are accepted.
 It is recommended that you carry local currency for making small purchases or for providing personal tips.

 What to Take